SarojPandian/-Push-Button-Counter/README.md

 + This project demonstrates key embedded system principles like output display, software debouncing, digital input processing, and real-time counting.

-## Software Used
+### Software Used

 1. Proteus 8 Professional
    - A professional-level circuit simulation software used to simulate microcontroller-based projects.
 It allows real-time visualization of the embedded system's functionality without needing physical hardware.
-It supports direct import of >.hex files generated from Arduino IDE for simulation.
+It supports direct import of .hex files generated from Arduino IDE for simulation.

+2. Arduino IDE
+   - An open-source software used for writing, compiling, and uploading code to Arduino boards.
+It supports embedded C/C++ programming with many built-in libraries, simplifying the process of working with peripherals like buttons and LCDs.

+###